Million Mile Clean FAQs

 Thanks to an ongoing partnership with Cornwall Council and Clean Cornwall we have been given blanket permission to run cleans on their beaches.

-Please email the team on [email protected] and we can make changes to meeting locations, times and dates.
+Please email the team on [email protected] and we can remove the clean, or make any changes to meeting locations, times and dates.
 Please make sure to inform us of your clean location name and date so that we can locate it in our records to edit.

 Once your clean is over, we recommend recycling as much of the rubbish as possible and placing the rest in the on-site bins.
 We recommend notifying the land owner before your clean takes place, as they can advise you on the best place to dispose of the rubbish safely.
 If your beach is council owned, they will have arrangements in place for rubbish collection.
 If you are unable to recycle or dispose of the rubbish on site, please do so in your home waste collection if possible.